ZhenyingZhu/StudyNotes/AIAndData.md

 - Duckduckgo keeps throwing ratelimit if using duckduckgo_search
 - `from ddgs import DDGS`, then `DDGS().images("bird photos", max_results=1)`
 - `from fastcore.all import *`, `L(...)` converts iterable into a list-like object
+- DataLoaders: contains a training set and a validation set

 Weeks 7–8 — NLP basics